Verkerk/DravLex/README.md

 The dataset conforms to CLDF v1.0 format, see http://cldf.clld.org/.
 Robert Forkel, Johann-Mattis List, Michael Cysouw, & Simon J Greenhill.
 (2017, December 18). cldf/cldf: CLDF 1.0 (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.1117644

+We would like to thank Robert Forkel for his assistance in converting the data to the CLDF v1.0 format.